quantified-uncertainty/squiggle/packages/chat/src/llmRunner/squiggleDocs.md

 Input.text({ name: "First", default: "John" })
 Input.text({ name: "Number of X in Y", default: '20 to 300' })

 Input.textArea: ({name: String, description?: String, default?: Number|String}) => Input
 Creates a multi-line input, sized with the provided input.
 This input can be used for all Squiggle types.
 Input.textArea({ name: "people", default: '{
 "John": 20 to 50,
 "Mary": 30 to 90,
 }' })

 Input.checkbox: ({name: String, description?: String, default?: Bool}) => Input Creates a checkbox input.
 Used for Squiggle booleans.
 Input.checkbox({ name: "IsTrue?", default: true })

 Input.select: ({name: String, description?: String, options: List(String), default?: String}) => Input Creates a dropdown input.
 Used for Squiggle strings.
 Input.select({ name: "Name", default: "Sue", options: ["John", "Mary", "Sue"] })

 ---

-description:
+## description:
----

 import { FnDocumentationFromName } from "@quri/squiggle-components";
 import { SquiggleEditor } from "../../../components/SquiggleEditor";

 # RelativeValues

-*Warning: Relative value functions are particularly experimental and subject to change.*
+_Warning: Relative value functions are particularly experimental and subject to change._

 RelativeValues.gridPlot: ({ids: List(String), fn: (String, String) => List(Number)}) => Plot
 RelativeValues.gridPlot({
 ids: ["foo", "bar"],
 fn: {|id1, id2| [SampleSet.fromDist(2 to 5), SampleSet.fromDist(3 to 6)]},
 })

 ---

-description: Newer experimental functions which are less stable than Squiggle as a whole
+## description: Newer experimental functions which are less stable than Squiggle as a whole
----

 import { FnDocumentationFromName } from "@quri/squiggle-components";
 import { SquiggleEditor } from "../../../components/SquiggleEditor";

 # Danger

 The Danger library contains newer experimental functions which are less stable than Squiggle as a whole.
 They are not recommended for production use, but are useful for testing out new ideas.,

 ## JSON

-The JSON module provides JSON-like objects in Squiggle. ``Danger.json`` is mainly useful for debugging, and ``Danger.jsonString`` is useful for sending data to other systems.
+The JSON module provides JSON-like objects in Squiggle. `Danger.json` is mainly useful for debugging, and `Danger.jsonString` is useful for sending data to other systems.
 A simple example is shown below.

 We have custom serializers for different Squiggle objects.
 Note that this API is unstable and might change over time.